 —W. J. Torrance Kirby, Prof. of Ecclesiastical History and Director of the Centre for Research on Religion, McGill University

-“I had already taken an Ecclesiastical Latin course using Collin’s Primer, but I did not feel comfortable with some of the more advanced grammatical constructions.
+“I had already taken an Ecclesiastical Latin course using Collins’s Primer, but I did not feel comfortable with some of the more advanced grammatical constructions.
 However, after taking the summer intensive course from Davenant, my confidence doubled!
 The teachers were more than qualified, the online interface was fluid and I came out of the course confident in my own ability to handle difficult Classical Latin grammar.
 I highly recommend the Davenant program to anyone interested in reading either Classical or Ecclesiastical Latin.”

 —Samuel Ketcham, M.Div. student, Greenville Presbyterian Theological Seminary